torvalds/linux/Documentation/process/maintainer-tip.rst

 		things;
 	}

-  Instead, comments should explain the non-obvious details and document constraints::
+  Instead, comments should explain the analn-obvious details and document constraints::

 	if (refcount_dec_and_test(&p->refcnt)) {